Imergy’s Success in Vanadium Flow Batteries

 While the technology for vanadium batteries was invented in 1985, the batteries have been limited by two factors; the cost of vanadium and the fact that the electrolyte becomes unstable at 95 degrees Fahrenheit.
 Imergy has solved both these problems with their vanadium flow battery system.
 The unique chemistry of Imergy’s vanadium electrolyte used in their batteries allows it to remain stable up to 131 degrees Fahrenheit without the need for expensive cooling solutions.
 The same novel chemistry of this electrolyte allows the battery to use a much lower grade of vanadium, mainly recycled vanadium.
 Recycled vanadium can be extracted from iron ore waste, oil sludge or fly ash generated by coal-powered power plants.

-Imergy is working with Flextronics who will help them design and manufacture a flow battery by 2015 that will store energy at less than $300 per kilowatt hour compared to lithium ion batteries which cost $1,200 per kilowatt hour.
+Imergy is working with Flextronics who will help them design and manufacture a flow battery by 2015 that will store energy at less than $300 per kilowatt-hour compared to lithium-ion batteries which cost $1,200 per kilowatt-hour.
 But Imergy is not just in design phase.
 In India alone, the Company has installed over 75 systems in the past five years with virtually no failures for clients include Airtel and American Tower.
-In an interview held with TowerXchange in May this year, Imergy executive Tom Tipple was quoted as saying that Imergy was expecting a “a 200 system order with a big Indian telecoms operator in the next month”.
+In an interview held with TowerXchange in May this year, Imergy executive Tom Tipple was quoted as saying that Imergy was expecting “a 200 system order with a big Indian telecoms operator in the next month”.

 With Imergy enjoying such a success in India, other emerging markets are soon to follow including pilots in various parts of Africa.
 Imergy has the backing of investors who have a great deal of capital, a seasoned management team that knows how to run and build businesses, and a patented technology that seems to be finally making vanadium flow batteries economically viable.